Emergence of Gaussian fields in noisy quantum chaotic dynamics: Main results

-with $\lambda_a= \frac{\|a\|^2}{\mathrm{Vol}(X)}$. \end{thm} The assumption on the distortion of $\Lambda$ (as defined in (\ref{eq:DefDistorsion})) is purely technical, and it automatically follows from bounds on $\|\phi\|_{C^2}$ if $\phi$ is defined on a convex set.
-We insist here on the fact that the convergence in law stated in Theorem \ref{th:MartinEtMaximeSontDesSuperBeauxGosses} is with respect to the $\omega$ random variables coming from the random perturbation and for \emph{fixed} $x$. \\
+with $\lambda_a= \frac{\|a\|_{\MI{L^2}}^2}{\mathrm{Vol}(X)}$. \end{thm} \red{In the previous theorem, the quantity $\|\phi\|_{C^3}$ is not intrinsic, and is introduced by fixing an atlas on the manifold as in \eqref{eq:sa8.1} below.
+The quantity $\eta(D)$ thus depends implicitly on this construction.} The assumption on the distortion of $\Lambda$ (as defined in (\ref{eq:DefDistorsion})) is purely technical, and it automatically follows from bounds on $\|\phi\|_{C^2}$ if $\phi$ is defined on a convex set.
+We insist here on the fact that the convergence in law stated in Theorem \ref{th:MartinEtMaximeSontDesSuperBeauxGosses} is with respect to the $\omega$ random variables coming from the random perturbation and for a \emph{fixed} $x$. \\

 Our second main result concerns the random smooth function